bormaxi8080/osint-timeline/DRAFT.md

 WarHeatMap.
 Visualize global conflicts and events in real time.
 WarHeatMap is a tool that combines an interactive map and a news feed to track current events and conflicts around the world.
 It also offers detailed statistics (7d/30d/90d/all time) on event types, most active regions, and most affected countries, providing a clear and analytical view of the global situation.
 An interesting resource for OSINT, geopolitical, and threat intelligence analysts who need real-time context and data: https://warheatmap.app/

+GeoSentinel is a geospatial monitoring platform that tracks global movement in real time.
+It aggregates ship and flight routes, live coordinates, and geodata into a unified system, providing clear geographic and geopolitical awareness for analysis, visualization, and decision-making: https://github.com/h9zdev/GeoSentinel

 Amazing data visualisation of historical FIMI operations.
 Great way to take a step back and look at some of the larger influence operations that have been reported on: https://euvsdisinfo.eu/fimi-explorer/

+Cryptomator for Windows, macOS, and Linux: Secure client-side encryption for your cloud storage, ensuring privacy and control over your data: https://github.com/cryptomator/cryptomator

 Discord Tools Hub.
 Discover powerful Discord tools including AI-powered generators, utilities for server management, content creation tools, and user lookup features.
 Everything you need to enhance your Discord experience: https://discordgate.com/tools